 - Second Violation – $125 fine, mandatory attendance at an alcohol education program, and Parental Notification

 - Resident Student – Residence Contract Termination

 All of the above are cumulative for one year, September 1 through August 30.
-Alcohol violations in the residence halls are appealed to the Residence Life Office.
-Alcohol violations from non-resident students are handled by the Office of Student Conduct.
+Alcohol violations in the residence halls are appealed to the Office of Residential Student Services.
+Alcohol violations from non-resident students are handled by the Office of Community Standards and Student Conduct.

 B. Violation of Illicit-Drug Policy

-- The Office of Student Conduct will review each case for conduct action, which may include suspension or expulsion from the University.
+- The Office of Community Standards and Student Conduct will review each case for conduct action, which may include suspension or expulsion from the University.
 Only significant extenuating circumstances and/or required enrollment and active participation in a drug rehabilitation program will be considered as a condition of continued enrollment.